darwin-morocho/flutter-meedu/README.md

 ## Overview

-This project was inpired by GetX, we could say that this is a Lite version of GetX but with a little changes in the code and some widgets.
+This project was inspired by GetX, we could say that this is a Lite version of GetX but with a little changes in the code and some widgets.

 ## Features